EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-08.md

 - vLLM Docker (from LMS script) listens on `http://localhost:8000/v1`; run `docker compose up vllm` to start.
 - Use Logfire toggle to capture agent runs when telemetry enabled.

+> 🎉 **Quick win:** Once `agent.run(...)` returns structured recommendations without touching an external API, you have a reproducible agent test harness ready for EX3 demos.

 ## Retrospective & Next Steps
 - Share prompt wins/fails; compile a shared `prompts.md` with best practices.
 - Action items: finalize EX2 deliverables, keep AI usage logs current, prep for Session 09 (async + reliability).

+### Common pitfalls
+- **LLM endpoint unreachable** – double check Docker port mapping (`-p 8000:8000`), and inspect container logs with `docker logs <id>`.
+- **Telemetry swamping logs** – set `AI_TELEMETRY_ENABLED=false` when iterating quickly; re-enable before shipping to capture provenance.
+- **Tool-only tests fail** – ensure mock transport returns `{"data": {...}}` matching the real API envelope.
+- **Prompt drift** – remind students to pin prompts in `docs/ai-usage.md`; treat them like fixtures for future debugging.

 ## Troubleshooting
 - **Agent import errors** → ensure `pydantic-ai` is installed and version pinned.
 - **HTTP 401 from LM Studio** → check API key requirements; many local models accept dummy tokens but require the header.
 - **Tool-only tests failing** → verify FastAPI endpoint returns deterministic structure and update schemas accordingly.

+## Student Success Criteria

+By the end of Session 08, every student should be able to:

+- [ ] Pair with an AI assistant using spec/tests-first prompts and validate changes via pytest.
+- [ ] Wrap a FastAPI endpoint in a Pydantic AI tool and exercise it with tool-only tests.
+- [ ] Connect to a local LLM endpoint (LM Studio or vLLM) and capture telemetry for agent runs.

+**If any item is unchecked, assign a follow-up pairing before Session 09 to keep EX2/EX3 on schedule.**

 ## AI Prompt Seeds
 - “Act as a senior FastAPI reviewer.
 Given this diff, highlight risks before I accept it.”